fclaerho/buildstack/README.md

 ### Release Target ###

-Few build stacks are able to handle a `release` target natively, **BuildStack** therefore provides some support to work around this issue provided that you can:
+Few build stacks are able to handle a `release` target natively, **BuildStack** therefore provides some support to work around this issue given that you can:
   1. fetch the current project version:
-     * via the build tools offer options to extract project attributes (e.g. `python setup.py --version`)
+     * by using the build tool to extract project attributes (e.g. `python setup.py --version`)
      * by parsing parse the build manifest directly
   2. write back the new version into the build manifest To calculate the new version, **BuildStack** passes the `Version` class to your release handler — of course, you can ignore this argument if you have another mean to do version calculation.